ademalagoz/nextjs_app/README.md

 # **About Programme**

-This application is a file or folder explorer/
-The web app would render a file explorer ui, with a hierarchical tree of folders which would allow the user to expand/collapse individual branches and view folder contents.
+This application is a file or folder explorer.The web app would render a file explorer ui, with a hierarchical tree of folders which would allow the user to expand/collapse individual branches and view folder contents.

 # **Technologies**